| |

 |

-my clients and would like to add a testimonial, a photo or two
+and would like to add a testimonial, a photo or two would be lovely.

 Please email me on sue@sitdogtraining.co.uk